JoshuaKGoldberg/emoji-blast/README.md

 Type: `string[]` or `() => string[]`

 List of allowed emojis to randomly choose from for each explosion.
-The default list of emojis is in ***INSERT FILE HERE***; it excludes emojis with dubious reputations such as 💩 and 🍆.
+The default list of emojis is in [`emojis.ts`](./src/emojis.ts); it excludes emojis with dubious reputations such as 💩 and 🍆.

 > Found an emoji not supposed to be in that list?
 > Please [file an issue](https://github.com/JoshuaKGoldberg/emojisplosion/issues/new)!